oroinc/documentation/user_guide/admin_capabilities.rst

 -----------------------

 The capability enables users to change passwords of other users.
 Usually, it is only granted to the system administrators, and can be used when :ref:`creating or editing a user record <user-management-users>`.

-The functionality does not effect the ability of a user to :ref:`edit own password <user-guide-getting-started-profile-password>` from the *"My User"* page.
+The capability does not influence the user's ability to :ref:`edit own password <user-guide-getting-started-profile-password>` from the *"My User"* page.

 .. _admin-capabilities-merge: